 - Agree to maintain at least a 2.0 cumulative grade point average (GPA) annually;

 - Maintain California residency as determined by the institution (based on resident and non-resident tuition);

 - Agree to not receive a Cal Grant award check for the same academic year; and

 - Agree to use the award to obtain a certificate, degree, or diploma that is currently not held;

 • Agree to serve two years in the California National Guard, the California State Guard, or the California Naval Militia upon completion of the last academic period of utilizing this program;

 • Agree to complete course of study within 10 years of initial acceptance into the program; and

 • Agree to only obtain one degree (baccalaureate, graduate, or doctoral) while participating in the program.

-Golden State Teacher GrantThe Golden State Teacher Grant program (GSTG) is for students who are currently enrolled in a teacher preparation program to earn a credential in the high need field of special education and commit to teach at a priority school, in California for four years, within five years after completing a teacher preparation program.
+Golden State Teacher GrantThe Golden State Teacher Grant program (GSTG) is for students who are currently enrolled in a teacher preparation program to earn a credential and commit to teach at a priority school, in California for four years, within five years after completing a teacher preparation program.
 Grants must be repaid if the teaching obligation is not met.

 GSTG awards of up to $20,000 are available to eligible, currently enrolled students in California Commission on Teacher Credentialing (CTC) approved teacher preparation programs within a California institution of higher education.
 College and University campuses will use their own selection criteria and procedures to identify eligible students.
 Apply for a Golden State Teacher Grant here: https://gstg.csac.ca.gov.